LiuTed/gym-TD/gym_TD/envs/README.md

 - speed: How many blocks it could pass in one step.
 - cost: How much costs needed to be consumed when summoning.
 This variable is only used for simplify the implementation.
 - loc: The current location of this enemy.
+- margin: [0,1), indicate how far has it passed in this grid block.
 - type: Which type this enemy is.

 Three types of enemy are implemented.